asaggi/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Slippery Road			| Priority road      							|

 The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
+The original model was giving test set accuracy of 89%, which was way above the the accuracy on random images pulled from the net.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.